joakimk/live_coding/README.md

 # Live Coding IDE

-The IDE is built using HTML/CSS/JS and can be run by it's own from `live_coding_ide/index.html`, but is normally hosted by the Elixir based web server in this project, for example at <https://live-coding.herokuapp.com>.
+The IDE is built using HTML/CSS/JS and can be run by it's own from `live_coding_ide/index.html` but is normally hosted by the Elixir based web server in this project, like on <https://live-coding.herokuapp.com>.

 If all you want to do this play around with live coding locally you don't need the web server.